MatthewSusanto/Essentials-eCommerceProject/essentials/README.md

 - A better understanding of animations using CSS and Spring
 - Fundamental design principles
 - Implement search features
+- **I am capable to solve problems that seem to be impossible if I stay positive, work hard, and keep trying with different solutions**
 ___
 ## ``Technologies Used``